harrelfe/blogdown/content/home/datamethods.md

 +++
 [datamethods.org](https://discourse.datamethods.org) is a discussion site where data methodologists meet each other and subject matter experts including clinical trialists and clinical researchers.
-It's development is documented [here](/post/disc).
+Its development is documented [here](/post/disc).
 Datamethods is provided by the Department of Biostatistics, Vanderbilt University School of Medicine.